NIRSpec MOS Operations - Confirmation Images

 An optional feature of the MOS spectroscopy mode is the ability to acquire confirmation images of science sources using the imaging mirror of NIRSpec.
 These images could be used to analyze the position of science sources through the open shutter "slitlets" (open columns of MSA shutters that form spectral slits).
 However, because sources may not be perfectly centered, their flux can be truncated by slit losses.

-Confirmation images are planned in the NIRSpec multi-object spectroscopy template in the Astronomers Proposal Tool.
+Confirmation images are planned in the NIRSpec multi-object spectroscopy template in the JWST Astronomers Proposal Tool Overview.
 This option should be selected after observations are created in the template by using the MSA Planning Tool (MPT).

 These images are observed through the filter used for the spectroscopy (F070LP, F100LP, F170LP, F290LP or CLEAR), and using the same open/closed shutter configuration used to acquire the MOS observations.
+The allowed readout patterns follow from what has been selected for the MOS science, either traditional (NRS, NRSRAPID) or IRS2 (NRSIRS2, NRSIRS2RAPID) patterns.
 They are taken after the MSA shutters are configured into the open/closed science slitlet configuration, and just before the grating wheel is moved to put the disperser into the beam.

 There are three available options for acquiring NIRSpec MOS confirmation images:

-- No1 (default): no MOS confirmation images through the open/closed slitlet configurations are acquired at any point in the execution of science exposures.
+- No* (default): no MOS confirmation images through the open/closed slitlet configurations are acquired at any point in the execution of science exposures.

 - After Target ACQ: MOS confirmation images are acquired following the conclusion of the MSA Target Acquisition (MSATA) in a visit, and after the MOS open shutter pattern and science filter are configured.
 These images can provide verification of target positioning within the first science slitlet configuration used in a visit.
 TA executes only once during a visit, so this confirmation image will also be taken just once.